Cotalker/documentation/docs/documentation/client/notes.md

 ## Overview {#overview}

-Easily create notes to share and edit in realtime among other users within the Cotalker environment.
+Easily create notes to share and edit in real-time among other users within the Cotalker environment.
 With _Notes_, users can collaborate with all sorts of information to build your company's knowledge base.

 The _Notes_ tool uses [markdown syntax](#markdown) to help you focus on writing the text and forget about formatting.